ronoel/bolt-protocol/guides/pay-fee-with-sbtc.md

 ## Important Notes

-- Ensure your Fee Fund has sufficient balance for transaction fees.
+- Ensure the user's Fee Fund has sufficient balance for transaction fees.
 - This method works for *any* contract call.
 - See the [Bolt Protocol GitHub](https://github.com/ronoel/leather-io-extension) for wallet integration examples.